-Do not use Word's "Cross-reference" feature.
-Although it would seem to be a very useful technique for linking the references to section headings, footnotes, or captions and the element to which they refer.
-Unfortunately, however, this automatic feature does not always work reliably and can cause severe numbering problems when Word documents are translated into another language or converted to PDFs.
+Using Word's "Cross-reference" feature would seem to be a very useful technique for linking the references to section headings, footnotes, or captions and the element to which they refer.
+Unfortunately, however, this automatic feature does not always work reliably and can cause severe numbering problems when Word documents are converted to PDFs.
 Besides, it does not transfer at all when a Word document is imported into InDesign for layout.
+So, reluctantly, we ask CEC document authors not to use it.